This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 - Sweetener: Use sugar or your 1:1 sugar-free sweetener of choice such as monk fruit or stevia.

 - Zucchini: Grate the zucchini for this recipe.
 You will need one cup of grated zucchini, from about one medium zucchini.
+For another muffin recipe with zucchini, try our zucchini banana muffins!

 - Mini Chocolate Chips: Add mini chocolate chips to the muffins for extra chocolate flavor.